-- 30 g candlenuts (kemiri) Substitute with macademia if you live outside of Asia and can't find this (I did manage to find it in Chinatown in London so you never know!)
+- 1.05 0z Candlenuts (kemiri) (30g) Substitute with macademia if you live outside of Asia and can't find this (I did manage to find it in Chinatown in London so you never know!)

-- 1-5 fresh large red chillies (The number of chillies I use depends on the fertility of my chilli plant!)
+- 0-5 fresh large red chillies (The number of chillies I use depends on the fertility of my chilli plant!)
 These are added for color so it's OK if you don't have any.

 A. Pound separately

-- 4-5 Tbsp rempah from above (Section A)
+- 6-8 Tablespoons rempah from above (Section A)

-- 0.225 ml water Mix with the tamarind above, then squeeze through cheesecloth and strain.
+- 1½ Cup water (12 oz/ 354ml) Mix with the tamarind above, then squeeze through cheesecloth and strain.
 Keep the water!

-- 2 Tbsp taucheo (preserved soya beans), mashed coarsely with a fork Substitute with miso or doenjang if that's what you can get
+- 3 Tablespoons taucheo (preserved soya beans), mashed coarsely with a fork Substitute with miso or doenjang if that's what you can get

 - salt to taste